SakSal-tech/trade-capture-system/docs/Step4_Cashflow_BugInvestigation_and_Fix.md

    - Schedule strings should be parsed robustly (`"3M"`, `"quarterly"`, `"12m"`).

 5. **Reproduction**
-   I built a minimal reproduction (mirroring your `CashflowServiceTest#testGenerateQuarterlyCashflow`) and captured the saved `Cashflow` via `ArgumentCaptor` to assert the exact value persisted.
+   I built a minimal reproduction (mirroring `CashflowServiceTest#testGenerateQuarterlyCashflow`) and captured the saved `Cashflow` via `ArgumentCaptor` to assert the exact value persisted.

 ## 5. Root Cause: The Two Defects in Detail